pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - **White-Label Operations**: Reselling SuiteDash portals to clients
 - **Internal Ops**: HR, onboarding, client success, support systems

-**For Your Empire**: The GPT can design systems for Notroom (Notary), Obuke (Real Estate), TaxEar (Tax Advisory), and Directory servicesâ€”all integrated within your SuiteDash instance.
+**For Your Empire**: The GPT can design systems for Notroom (Notary), Obuke (Real Estate), TaxEar (Tax Advisory), and Directory services—all integrated within your SuiteDash instance.

 ### SuiteDash-Specific Design Capabilities